Viki-coding/Dungarvan-Health-Clinic/README.md

 ## Future Implementation Section
-This site could be developed in the future with the patients making their own on-line bookings.
+* This site could be developed in the future with the patients making their own on-line bookings.
-Payments could be made on-line with a history of invoices paid so the user can claim it back on their tax relief rather than having physical pieces of paper stored in random places at home.
+* Payments could be made on-line with a history of invoices paid so the user can claim it back on their tax relief rather than having physical pieces of paper stored in random places at home.
+* Patients could request repeat prescriptions and could be emailed direct to pharmacy.
-Patients could access Downloadable patient information sheets.
+* Patients could access Downloadable patient information sheets.
-List of available services and doctors could be expanded.
+* List of available services and doctors could be expanded.

 ## Accessibility
-Meaningful Alt descriptions on all images making it suitable for screen readers and descriptive for screen reader users.
-Aria labels used to describe the content for screen readers and other accessibility tools.
+ - Meaningful Alt descriptions on all images making it suitable for screen readers and descriptive for screen reader users.
+ - Aria labels used to describe the content for screen readers and other accessibility tools.
-Colors suitable for people who are color blind and sans serif text suitable for people with dyslexia.
+ - Colors suitable for people who are color blind and sans serif text suitable for people with dyslexia.
-We used coolers to ensure our background and contrast colors worked efficiently and clearly.
+ - We used coolers to ensure our background and contrast colors worked efficiently and clearly.
-After running our deployed site in incognito mode using Lighthouse we identified that our radio buttons on our form were too small and not spaced apart enough for accessibility.
-We fixed this ran Lighthouse again getting excellent accessibility scores in all pages Home Page  score of 98, other pages score of 100.
+ - After running our deployed site in incognito mode using Lighthouse we identified that our radio buttons on our form were too small and not spaced apart enough for accessibility.
+We checked on the web for solutions and found W3 schools had a solution.
+We looked ont he web for the correct font sizes required and amended the code to make larger, clearer radio buttons.
+We ran Lighthouse again getting excellent accessibility scores in all pages with a score of 98 on the Home Page while achieving 100 on all other pages.

 ## Technologies Used
 HTML and CSS